 The concentration of soil solution: The concentration of soil must be less.
 If there is a high concentration of soil then it will refer as “Physiologically dry soil”.
 Highly concentrated or dry soil makes the water absorption difficult.

 Soil air: There should be space between the soil particles for the proper air supply.
 If the quantity of oxygen is less, then the quantity of carbon dioxide will increase, which leads to the anaerobic respiration.

 Soil temperature: The optimum temperature is 20- 35 degrees Celsius.

 Intrinsic factors involve some internal factors that occur inside the cell which includes the following:

 It involves the metabolic activities like respiration, transcription and the number of root hairs which directly influences the rate of water absorption.

 Therefore water absorption in plants is through the root hairs which carry water present in the soil and forms a zone refers as “Root hair zone”.
-The root hairs absorb water through their wall which is water loving “Hydrophilic” in nature.
-Therefore due to high permeability of root hairs to the water will help in uptake water either through osmosis or transpiration.
+The root hairs absorb water through their wall which is water-loving “Hydrophilic” in nature.
+Therefore due to the high permeability of root hairs to the water will help in uptake water either through osmosis or transpiration.